SteveKola/mlh-localhost-github/cke1c8rym00c8vls15obvf12g.md

-## Practical Guide to Data Analysis and Applied Machine Learning using Python
+## Practical Guide to Data Analysis and Machine Learning using Python

 *A hands-on guide to mastering the first baby steps in building Machine Learning applications.*